 As of January 2023, HCD is still not allowed to deny any pending applications.
 However, nothing is stopping HCD from continuing to process applications, approve applications, or issue payments to approved applicants.
 We urge you to continue contacting HCD if you were approved but have not yet received payment, or if your application has been pending since 2021.
 If you need legal assistance, you can find legal resources in your area at LawHelpCA.org.

 Advocacy for Unhoused People

 LAFLA has a longstanding commitment to upholding the civil rights of unhoused individuals, from providing direct legal services at a bi-weekly legal clinic in Skid Row to filing groundbreaking lawsuits that challenge municipalities’ unlawful practices.

 In addition, LAFLA providers legal services in collaboration with homeless services providers to unhoused individuals and families to remove barriers to housing and income benefits.
 You can read more about our advocacy for unhoused people in our Media Center.

-LAFLA provides assistance to low-income tenants who believe they may have been discriminated against because they fall into one of the categories listed above.
-The California Department of Fair Employment and Housing has a number of helpful resources on topics related to prohibited housing practices and other matters, which can be found here.
+Additionally, the California Department of Fair Employment and Housing has a number of helpful resources on topics related to prohibited housing practices (including discrimination) and other matters, which can be found here.